 Child custody battles can be emotionally challenging for parents in child custody court.
-In such situations, it’s essential to seek guidance from an expert child custody lawyer who understands family law pretty well.
+In such situations, it’s essential to seek guidance from an expert child custody lawyer who understands family law well.

 Overview of the Child Custody Lawyer in Canada